 Rapid City Convention and Visitors Bureau (800) 487-3223; visitrapidcity.com

-Minuteman Missile National Historic Site This underground spot near Wall shows how the potential to launch missiles from the prairie acted as a nuclear war deterrent during The Cold War.
+Minuteman Missile National Historic Site This partly underground spot near Wall shows how the potential to launch missiles from the prairie acted as a nuclear war deterrent during The Cold War.
 Engaging tours of the launch control facility run year-round.
-To get free tickets, go to the visitors center near the entrance to Badlands National Park first thing in the morning.
-Tickets go fast, so stay at Cedar Pass Lodge in the park for quick access.
+To get free tickets, go to the visitors center just off Interstate-90 first thing in the morning.
+Tickets go fast, so stay at Cedar Pass Lodge or Badlands Inn for quick access.
 (605) 433-5552; nps.gov/mimi

 One Big Party